You are currently browsing the monthly archive for February 2010.

 He wrote, “My uncle by the same name was in Camp 59.”

-In a second note that day, he added, “BTW: My uncle was from Logansport, Indiana and attended IU before he was drafted and trained at Fort Knox.”
+In a second note that day, he added, “By the way, my uncle was from Logansport, Indiana, and attended IU before he was drafted and trained at Fort Knox.”

 From my office window I can see the the tall limestone gates that mark the main entrance to Indiana University.
 Just beyond is the “Historic Crescent” group of early IU buildings Robert would have known as a student when he attended here in 1938–40.

-During my 30 years at Indiana University I have walked daily over paths he would have traveled as a student.
-I know well the buildings where he would have attended classes.
+During my 30 years at Indiana University I have walked daily over the paths he would have traveled as a student.
+I am very familiar with buildings where he attended classes.

-Robert’s presence here is documented in yearbooks at University Archives.
+I’ve learned through University Archives that Robert’s presence here is documented in yearbooks.